ziye003/Data-Analysis-Nanodegree-Wrangle-and-Analyse-data/README.md

 In conclustion, during this process, I learnt several tools for data wrangling.
 Also, I familarize myself with many sources of help, such as Udacity, stackoverflow and github.

+### Insights
+More detalied are can be found in act.ipynb

+#### Insight 1
+The rating of the dogs are not related to its retweet count or favorite count, suggesting that most of ratings are objective and does not represent the public opinions.
+However, retweet count and favorite count are highly correlated.

+corr.png

+#### Insight 2
+For the general dataset, pupper is the largest category with a percentage of 67.4.1.pngHowever, for the top 100 favorited tweets, doggo is the largest category and thre is no floofer.2.pngThe most popluar dog breeds are golden_retrievers among the top favorited tweets3.pnggolden_retriever 12 Labrador_retriever 8 French_bulldog 8 Lakeland_terrier 4 standard_poodle 4 flat-coated_retriever 4 toy_poodle 4 Eskimo_dog 4 Rottweiler 4 whippet 4 Bedlington_terrier 4 chow 4 Chesapeake_Bay_retriever 4 cocker_spaniel 4 Pomeranian 4 English_springer 4 malamute 4

+#### Insight 3
+Year 2016 is when most tweets are published and most tweets are favorited and retweeted.5.png6d.png